adnir-andrade/safehouse/docs/backend.rst

 Denounce System
 ~~~~~~~~~~~~~~~~

-The "Denounce System" is used to flag survivors as infected.
-After receiving 5 or more reports, a survivor is marked as "infected", considered as dead, and banned from trades and excluded from the majority of reports.
+The “Denounce System” is used to flag survivors as infected.
+After receiving 5 or more reports, a survivor is marked as “infected”,  considered dead, banned from trades, and excluded from most of the reports.

 Trading System
 ~~~~~~~~~~~~~~~~